 In 2015, Letchworth won the USA TODAY Readers' Choice Award for Best State Park in the United States!
 Letchworth came out on top of the 19 other state parks nominated for the contest, chosen from more than 6,000 parks across the nation.

 Parker's Hideaway is a new rental to the park and sleeps six people.
 The former Civilian Conservation Corps built building located just North of the "C" Cabin Area, on the North end of the park.
 It has been newly renovated to include new furniture and kitchen amenities.
-It is also perfect for snowmobilers as it also connects to the NYS Snowmobile trail system.
-It has a working gas fired fireplace, televisions in the living room and master bed room, and a breakfast nook.
+It has air conditioning, televisions in the living room and master bed room, and a breakfast nook.
 Linens are not provided.
 This two bedroom and two bath facility is the perfect place to get away from it all.
+Parker's Hideaway is available for rental from May through November through the camping office.
+Call the camping office at 585-237-3303 or the main park office at 585-493-3600 for more information.

 Pavilion Information